 PROTIP: We always use Google’s spreadsheet for road trip budget planning.
 Thanks to that, we have access to it also during the trip.
-At the planning stage of the road trip, we enter the expenses incurred before the travel: air tickets, insurance, car rental, attractions booked or purchased in advance, accommodation, other reservations.
+At the planning stage of the road trip, we enter the expenses incurred before the travel: air tickets, insurance, car rental, attractions booked or purchased in advance, accommodation, and other reservations.

 The number of days, group size & insurance

-Major transportation (eg. flight to destination)
+Major transportation (eg. flight to destination, rented car)